-Save & Exit Menu Interface Instruction Table
+Save & Exit Menu Menu Interface Instruction Table

-Interface Parameters Function Description Save Changes and Exit To save changes and exit Discard Changes and Exit To discard changes and exit Save Changes and Reset To save changes and reset Discard Changes and Reset To discard changes and reset Save Changes To save changes Discard Changes To discard changes Restore Defaults To restore defaults Save as user Defaults To save as user defaults Restore user Defaults To restore user defaults Boot Override To reload boot device, you could select all boot devices in the following.
+Interface Parameters Function Description Save Changes and Exit To Save and exit Discard Changes and Exit To abandon changes and exit.
+Save Changes and Reset To save changes and reboot Discard Changes and Reset To abandon changes and reboot Save Changes To save changes.
+Discard Changes To abandon changes.
+Restore Defaults To restore factory settings.
+Save as user Defaults To save as defaults.
+Restore user Defaults To restore user defaults.
+Boot Override To reload boot device, you could select all boot devices in the following.

-8.3 Firmware Update
+8.3Firmware Update